Nile Soik

+Nile Warren Soik (May 2, 1923 – August 3, 2001) was an American educator and Republican politician from Milwaukee, Wisconsin.
+He served four years in the Wisconsin Senate (1969-1973) and eight years in the Wisconsin State Assembly (1961-1969), representing northern Milwaukee County.

+Biography

 Born in Milwaukee, Wisconsin, Soik graduated from Riverside University High School.
 He then graduated from the United States Military Academy in 1945 and served in the United States Army.
 Soik received his master's degree in business administration from University of Wisconsin-Madison in 1951 and his doctorate degree at Cornell University.
 Soik was a trainer in the human resource department at Allen-Bradley.
 He also taught at Milwaukee School of Engineering, Lakeland College, Marquette University, Milwaukee Area Technical College, and Cardinal Stritch University.
 He served in the Wisconsin State Assembly in 1961-1969 as a Republican and then in the Wisconsin State Senate in 1969–1973.
 He died in Whitefish Bay, Wisconsin.